San Diego Health archives...

 Tips for preventing constipation

-• Include more fiber in your diet (poor diet is the leading cause of constipation): dietary fiber can come in the form of high-fiber foods like whole grains, legumes, fruits and vegetables or fiber supplement pills or powders.
+• Include at least 25-35 grams of fiber in your daily diet, since fiber draws more water into the stools and makes them softer.
+In fact, poor diet is the leading cause of constipation.
+Dietary fiber can come in the form of high-fiber foods like whole grains, legumes, fruits and vegetables or fiber supplement pills or powders.
+Not sure if you are consuming enough fiber?
+Check this list of high-fiber foods but try to add additional fiber to your diet gradually so as to minimize discomfort as your body adjusts.
 As much as possible, avoid fast foods or convenience meals which are typically rich in cheese, ice cream, eggs, meats and other high-fat, low-fiber, highly refined, processed foods.

-• Drink plenty of hydrating fluids: while coffee, colas and alcoholic beverages contribute to body dehydration, which can lead to constipation, liquids such as teas, fruit or vegetable juices, clear soups and plain water prevent dehydration and may help to soften and bulk-up the stool, making it easier to pass.
+• Drink plenty of hydrating fluids: while coffee, carbonated drinks and alcoholic beverages contribute to body dehydration, which can lead to constipation, liquids such as teas, fruit or vegetable juices, clear soups and plain water prevent dehydration and may help to soften and bulk-up the stool, making it easier to pass.
+How much is enough?
+That depends on the weather, your activity level, diet, illness (presence of vomiting and diarrhea), general health (diabetes, for example can cause excessive urination) and age.
+And drinking small amounts of liquids, but more frequently can improve hydration better guzzling larger amounts less often.
 Drinking milk is a common cause of constipation.

 • Go to the bathroom when you feel the urge: resisting the urge to go #2, perhaps because you are too busy, away from home, stressed, or it's just not convenient, can suppress the signals that tell your body that you need to "go."
 This can lead to constipation.
 For many people, bathroom calls often come after breakfast and dinner.